Dynamic Decision-Making under Model Misspecification: A Stochastic Stability Approach: Introduction

-When the models agree on the preferred arm, TS quickly becomes effectively deterministic in actions, and the posterior collapses to one model depending on the evidence direction on that arm.
-The interesting case is when each model prefers a different arm, TS induces a feedback loop between beliefs, actions, and evidence.
-We show that exactly three qualitative behaviors can arise: a \emph{self-confirming} regime in which each model tends to be supported by data from the arm it recommends, so the posterior eventually selects one model and concentrates to it, however, the selected model is random ex ante and path-dependent; a \emph{uniform-dominance} regime in which one model is favored regardless of which arm is played, so the posterior converges to that model from any interior prior; and a \emph{self-defeating} regime in which each model is undermined by data from its recommended arm, preventing posterior convergence, instead the posterior belief $\pi_t$ evolves as an ergodic Markov process on $(0,1)$ with a non-degenerate stationary measure $\mu$, generating persistent oscillation between the two models.
+In the two-arm setting, the agent chooses $A_t\in\{1,2\}$ and observes $R_t\mid(A_t=i)\sim\mathcal N(g(i),1)$, while believing that under model $\theta\in\{\nu,\gamma\}$ the reward satisfies $R_t\mid(A_t=i)\sim\mathcal N(\theta_i,1)$.
+The dynamics of the posterior $\pi_t(\theta)$ are governed by two primitives: (i) whether $\nu$ and $\gamma$ recommend the same arm (agreement vs.\ disagreement), and (ii) for each arm $i$, the sign of the expected log-likelihood ratio drift $\Delta_i\equiv\mathbb E[\frac{f_\nu (R_t \mid A_t = i) }{f_\gamma (R_t \mid A_t=i)}]$, which indicates which model is closer to the true data-generating process in KL divergence when arm $i$ is pulled.
+When the models agree on the preferred arm, TS quickly becomes effectively deterministic and the posterior collapses to whichever model the evidence favors.
+The interesting case arises when the models disagree, so that TS induces a feedback loop between beliefs, actions, and evidence.
+We show that exactly three qualitative regimes arise: \begin{itemize} \item A \emph{self-confirming} regime ($\Delta_1>0,\,\Delta_2<0$): each model is supported by data from the arm it recommends, so the posterior eventually concentrates on one model.
+Which model is selected is random and path-dependent. \item A \emph{uniform-dominance} regime ($\Delta_1$ and $\Delta_2$ have the same sign): one model is closer to the true DGP under both arms, so the posterior converges to it from any interior prior. \item A \emph{self-defeating} regime ($\Delta_1<0,\,\Delta_2>0$): each model is undermined by data from its recommended arm, preventing posterior convergence.
+Instead, $\pi_t$ evolves as an ergodic Markov process on $(0,1)$ with a nondegenerate stationary measure $\mu$, generating persistent oscillation between the two models. \end{itemize}

+As a concrete illustration, consider a firm choosing between two pricing strategies while learning demand from sales data.
+The firm entertains two demand models that disagree on whether a high or low price maximizes revenue.
+When each model's preferred price generates data that confirms it (self-confirming), the firm locks into one pricing rule forever, possibly the wrong one.
+When each model's preferred price instead generates refuting data (self-defeating), the firm oscillates persistently between pricing strategies, never settling down, producing stochastic price variation from a stationary demand environment.
+Our classification predicts exactly when each outcome arises from the primitives of the demand models.

 Although our primary focus is on belief and action dynamics, we also study performance implications by linking regret to the limiting belief regime.
 The key determinant is whether TS eventually assigns full weight to a model whose prescribed action coincides with the true optimal arm.
 When the posterior concentrates on such a model, TS plays the optimal arm almost always and cumulative regret remains sublinear.
 Under misspecification, however, our classification shows two distinct ways in which this can fail.
 In the \emph{self-defeating} regime, the posterior does not concentrate and instead fluctuates persistently in the interior, implying that TS continues to sample suboptimal actions with positive long-run frequency and therefore incurs linear regret.
 In the \emph{self-confirming} regime, the posterior \emph{does} concentrate, but can concentrate on an incorrect model that recommends the wrong arm; in that case TS becomes asymptotically deterministic on a suboptimal action and regret is again linear.
 Thus, misspecification can yield either near-optimal performance or severe long-run losses, depending on the interaction between the model--action mapping and the direction of statistical evidence.